thesadru/disnake/docs/api.rst

 .. function:: on_message_edit(before, after)

     Called when a :class:`Message` receives an update event.
-If the message is not found in the internal message cache, then these events will not be called.
+If the message is not fond in the internal message cache, then these events will not be called.
     Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.